 The first installation depends on which entrance you walk through, you will witness these spotlights in the river.
 These rings of light represent these hidden trees, glowing from under the dock’s surface.

-If you walk through Mackenzie Walk, you will notice these colour changing lights on this skyline building.
-From this building, you will notice beaming spectacle of light, which glows in the waters beneath.
+If you walk through Mackenzie Walk, you will notice these colour-changing lights on this skyline building.
+From this building, you will notice a beaming spectacle of light, which glows in the waters beneath.

-This passage way drops rainfall of words each time you look at it.
-It’s a bit hard to figure out what every single word says but pretty cool to see.
+This passageway drops a rainfall of words each time you look at it.
+It's a bit hard to figure out what every single word says but pretty cool to see.
 If any of you know what it exactly says then feel free to leave it in the comment below.

 You can walk through this bridge, which has a red coloured ring, an addition to take good shots for your socials.